tetratelabs-attic/getenvoy.io/site/content/tutorials/front-proxy.md

 +++
-title = "Getting Started with Envoy as a Basic Front Proxy" tags = [] categories = [] orderweight = 0
+title = "Using Envoy as a Basic Front Proxy" type = "tutorial" tags = [] categories = []
+orderweight = 0
-abstract = "In this tutorial we use Envoy as a basic front proxy to Google and Bing."
+abstract = "In this tutorial we use Envoy as a basic front proxy to Google and Bing." toc = true
 +++

 ## Requirements ##

-An installation of Envoy.
-You can find instructions on how to install Envoy [here](https://www.getenvoy.io/platforms/).
+An installation of GetEnvoy.
+You can find instructions on how to install GetEnvoy [here](/install/cli/binary).

 ## Instructions ##